Wanted (soundtrack): Background

 Danny Elfman was invited to do the Wanted score, and accepted because he was a fan of director Timur Bekmambetov's previous films, Night Watch and Day Watch.
 Considering the film to be a "weird, twisted, sarcastic thing," Elfman decided to make a guitar-based soundtrack, with the "nastiest sounds" and a "heavy metal approach."

 The main song that features throughout the film and as the credits roll is a rock song written and performed by Elfman called "The Little Things".
 Initially, it was just a guitar riff, to which the producers first asked Elfman to add a beat, and then some lyrics.
 Then, while Elfman was in London scoring Hellboy II: The Golden Army, he received a call from Bekmambetov, asking him to make a full version of the song.
 "The Little Things" also received a version in Russian.

 Also featured twice in the film is the song "Every Day Is Exactly the Same" by Nine Inch Nails.
 Played for comic relief after the initial car chase is the song "Escape (The Pina Colada Song)" by Rupert Holmes, and "Time to Say Goodbye" by Andrea Bocelli plays while Fox and Wesley kill a man in a limousine.

+The Japanese version of Wanted uses the song "DAIGO" by Breakerz as its ending theme.